Skip to main content

 Why globally scaling founders rethink their operating base.

-Iain Stewart, a Canadian entrepreneur working in digital assets and micro-financing who established his company in the Cayman Islands, describes how this reality shaped his thinking.
+Iain Stewart, Canadian founder of Capella Consulting Inc., a digital assets and micro-financing venture he established in the Cayman Islands, explains how global operating realities shaped his decision.
 “My work is inherently international.
 As the business grew, I became more focused on finding a base that aligned structurally with how I was actually operating day to day.”

-Al Doucet, founder and CEO of TekToro, experienced a similar inflection point.
+Al Doucet, Canadian founder and CEO of TekToro, reached a similar conclusion as his client base expanded across borders.
 “My client base had become genuinely international.
 I was constantly travelling between jurisdictions and realised my business network had grown beyond a single country.”

 Why the Cayman Islands stands out for technology and IP ventures.

 Cayman’s global reputation has been built on institutional trust.
-For decades, it has been a leading jurisdiction for international investment funds, supported by a mature ecosystem of global law firms, administrators, auditors and banks.
-That foundation now underpins a growing technology and innovation sector.
+For decades, it has been a leading tax-neutral jurisdiction for international investment funds, supported by a mature ecosystem of global law firms, administrators, auditors and banks.
+That same foundation now underpins a growing technology and innovation sector, reinforced by purpose-built frameworks such as the Virtual Asset (Service Providers) Act and the Foundation Companies Act, which provide clarity for digital asset and IP-led businesses operating at global scale.

 For Canadian co-founders Warren Needler and Christy Battell of The Runda Lab, Cayman offered a jurisdiction designed for globally oriented innovation.
-As their work increasingly intersected technology, IP and Web3, they sought a base that combined international credibility and proximity to North American markets without adding unnecessary operational friction.
+As their work increasingly intersected technology, IP and Web3, they sought a base that combined international credibility with proximity to North American markets, without adding operational friction.

 As we built our venture lab, the path led clearly to the Cayman Islands.
 From a financial, lifestyle and strategic standpoint, it was the best move we could’ve made.